Chrysler Town & Country (1941–1988): 1941–1942

-The 1942 model year Town & Country had an abbreviated production run due to the U.S.' entry into World War II.
-Less than one-thousand units had been produced since the vehicle's introduction a year earlier.
-The wagon that was installed with the straight-eight was moved to the New Yorker model line from the previous Saratoga with only one New Yorker Town & Country wagon specially manufactured, while the straight-six remained with the Windsor product line and 999 total wagons made in six and nine passenger configurations.
+The 1942 Town & Country had a shortened production run due to the U.S.' entry into World War II.
+Less than 1,000 units had been produced since the vehicle's introduction a year earlier.
+The wagon that was installed with the straight-eight was moved to the New Yorker line from the previous Saratoga, with only one New Yorker Town & Country wagon specially manufactured, while the straight-six remained with the Windsor line.
+A total of 999 total wagons were made in six- and nine-passenger configurations.